Markers¶

 Arguments come after the actual marker and are separated from the marker name

-.
-They are given in the format of argument=value
+with a :.
+They are given in the format of argument=value and separated by

 Below you will find the supported markers and their supported arguments.